andreamerello/pic-revenge/README.md

 other require 5V signals and a high voltage (up to 13V) Vpp supply.

-Since most (if not all) PICs in my drawer required 5V programming, and I had my old programmer already done, with proper socket for my PICs already soldered, and voltage shifting circuit, I decided to adapted this old parallel programmer to be driven by my RPi2 :)
+Since most (if not all) PICs in my drawer required 5V programming, and I had my old parallel-port programmer already done, with proper socket for my PICs already soldered, and voltage shifting circuit, I decided to adapted this old parallel programmer to be driven by my RPi2 (see the next chapter for details); BTW the dotfiles directory contains my config file for pickle, that is suitable for usage on RPi2 with my HW programmer.

-In this repo you can find, amond other things, a mirror of latest stable version of pickle, schematic for my HW programmer, and various scripts and misc stuff by me.

-The dotfiles directory contains my config file for pickle, that is suitable for usage on RPi2, with my HW programmer (see the next chapter for details).

 I also moved the default GPIO used in the original configuration sample file, so that they do not collide with the RPi serial port (that I use as tty).